 Please note: This program is not the William M. Lapenta NOAA Student Internship Program, which is housed at NOAA facilities in Maryland.
 This program is an unpaid internship at the National Weather Service Forecast Office in Sterling, Virginia near Dulles Airport.

-The application period for the Student Summer 2024 program is now closed.
+The application period for the Student Summer 2025 program is now open.
 The Baltimore/Washington Forecast Office of the National Weather Service accepts applications annually for volunteer college students each summer.
 Our competitive program provides students with the experience of performing a mentored meteorological/hydrological research or data project while assisting in operations at a NWS forecast office.
 Each selected student will present a briefing of his/her project at the end of the summer term.
 Please see below for more information about our program.

 Students selected for our program will be expected to do the following: